 Students may complete a tutoring session in one of the three following formats.

-Virtual— Students will use Navigate to make appointments.
+Virtual— Students will use Navigate to make virtual appointments.
 Appointments can be made with at least 24 hours’ notice and can be made up to seven days in advance.

 Students should be sure to send their assignment instructions and draft to their tutor 24 hours before their appointment.
 At the meeting, students will be able to review their draft and discuss any questions or concerns with the tutor.